 Value Proposition

 The value proposition is what draws customers to choose one company over another.
-It addresses a customer’s specific problem or fulfills a need (Osterwalder & Pigneur, 2005.
+It addresses a customer’s specific problem or fulfills a need (Osterwalder & Pigneur, 2005).
 It comprises a tailored combination of products and/or services designed to meet the needs of a particular customer segment.
 Essentially, the value proposition is a collection of advantages that a company presents to its customers.
-Some of these propositions are innovative, offering new or disruptive solutions, while others might resemble existing offers in the market but come with additional features and enhancements (Osterwalder & Pigneur, 2010.
+Some of these propositions are innovative, offering new or disruptive solutions, while others might resemble existing offers in the market but come with additional features and enhancements (Osterwalder & Pigneur, 2010).

-The value proposition for the customer can cover different aspects, for example the products or services’ newness (i.e., an incremental or radical innovation).
-Customized products can offer additional value as does an improved performance or a special design (Osterwalder & Pigneur, 2005) and will be described in more detail in the next section.
+The value proposition for the customer can cover different aspects, for example the products’ or services’ newness (i.e., an incremental or radical innovation).
+Customized products can offer additional value, such as improved performance or a special design (Osterwalder & Pigneur, 2005) and will be described in more detail in the next section.

 Channels

-The channels in a business model outline the methods a company employs to communicate with and reach its customer segments, with the aim of delivering its value proposition.
+The channels in a business model refer to the methods a company employs to communicate with and reach its customer segments, with the aim of delivering its value proposition.
 These channels, encompassing communication, distribution, and sales, form the critical interface between a company and its customers (Osterwalder & Pigneur, 2010).
 They function as vital touchpoints that significantly contribute to the overall customer experience.
 These channels play multiple roles, which include raising customer awareness about the company’s products and services, assisting customers in assessing the company’s value proposition, enabling the purchase of specific products and services, delivering the value proposition to the customers, and providing support after the purchase (Osterwalder & Pigneur, 2010).

 Customer Relationships

-Following Osterwalder and Pigneur (2010), the customer relationship component of a business model is essential in defining the nature of interactions a company establishes with its various customer segments.
+Following Osterwalder and Pigneur (2010), the customer relationship component of a business model is essential in defining the nature of the interactions a company establishes with its various customer segments.
 It’s crucial for a company to specify the kind of relationship it aims to foster with each segment, which can vary from personal to automated interactions.
 The motivation behind these customer relationships typically includes customer acquisition, retention, and boosting sales through upselling.

 Customer relationships in a company’s business model can be categorized into several types, often coexisting within the same customer segment.
-These include personal assistance, where individual support is provided; dedicated personal assistance, offering specialized, ongoing support; self-service, enabling customers to help themselves; automated services, where customer interactions are handled by automated systems; communities, fostering peer-to-peer support and interaction; and co-creation, involving customers in the creation of value (Osterwalder & Pigneur, 2010)
+These include personal assistance, where individual support is provided; dedicated personal assistance, offering specialized, ongoing support; self-service, enabling customers to help themselves; automated services, where customer interactions are handled by automated systems; communities, fostering peer-to-peer support and interaction; and co-creation, involving customers in the creation of value (Osterwalder & Pigneur, 2010).

 Revenue Streams

 Revenue streams in a business model are essential as they define the income a company generates from each of its customer segments (Osterwalder & Pigneur, 2010).
 To establish effective revenue streams, a company needs to understand what each customer segment values and is willing to pay for.
 By accurately identifying this, a company can develop one or more revenue streams from each segment.
-These streams can vary in their pricing mechanisms, which include for example fixed list prices, auctioning, or market-dependent, or volume-dependent prices (Osterwalder & Pigneur, 2010).
+These streams can vary in their pricing mechanisms, which can include, for example, fixed list prices, auctioning, market-dependent, or volume-dependent prices (Osterwalder & Pigneur, 2010).

 --------------------------------------